 Is HVAC a Stressful Job?

-Any job can be stressful.
-HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-Sufficient experience and tools can help address any concerns.
-In addition, paid training and a steady supply of work help HVAC professionals avoid some of the most common triggers of work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians handle complex equipment and may be subject to cramped or uncomfortable working conditions.
+Appropriate experience and tools are helpful when resolving these concerns.
+Additionally, paid training and a consistent schedule help both installers and technicians reduce some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Reaching difficult-to-access equipment can be exhausting.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Lifting heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Accessing and servicing large equipment can be strenuous.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
-Repairs and installation will always be required, which means apprentices and master technicians alike can often find work in more places than other industries.
+While a recession can affect any industry, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be needed, which means professionals in HVAC can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, reliable expertise will become even more important.
-New forms of heating and cooling systems need less energy or generate it from renewable sources such as solar and wind.
-Sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.
+As HVAC equipment becomes more complex, technicians and installers will become even more important.
+The newest models of heating and cooling systems use less energy or obtain it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED as well as industry training.
+Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.

-Earn certifications by enrolling in classes at a community college or trade school.
-The time it takes to become an HVAC technician relies on the program, which is most often around six months to two years.
-An HVAC company will sometimes also require NATE certification.
-An acronym for North American Technician Excellence, this key accreditation builds on your existing industry knowledge to maximize your capabilities.
+You can become certified by signing up for classes at a community college or trade school.
+How much time is needed to become an HVAC technician varies from program to program, which is most often around six months to two years.
+An employer may also require NATE certification.
+This refers to North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to ensure the highest quality services.

-Even though basic concepts of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While a little math is needed, most of the HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.
+Even though basic concepts of an HVAC career could be learned on your own, professional development means a combination of classroom programs with on-site training.
+At the same time, HVAC careers don’t require things like advanced math skills.
+While a little math is needed, the majority of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.

 Another advantage of a career in HVAC is almost zero student debt.

-A typical workday may vary depending on where you work.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you will be more likely to keep to a set schedule during normal business hours.
+A typical workday may vary on the work site as well as your specific skill set.
+If you work in repairs, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you may have more of a set schedule for regular business hours.

-As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Certain jobs might take longer than others, so the number of calls you can go on may vary.
+As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
+Complex jobs may require more time than others, so the number of calls you can go on may vary.

-As we mentioned before, you should expect the occasional job in extreme weather as well as in difficult-to-reach places.
-For jobs that work with customers or clients, strong customer service skills are always useful.
+As we mentioned before, you should be comfortable working outdoors in inclement weather as well as in dirty or cramped spaces.
+If you work in a customer-facing role, strong customer service skills are always useful.

 Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Professionals with specialized skills could make between $56,600 and $68,000.
-Then again, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.
+Having said that, total compensation can depend on where you live and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.

 - HVAC manager, $72,515 average salary